Alaska Cutthroat Trout

 Biologists often use the presence of small teeth at the base of the tongue to distinguish between rainbow trout and coastal cutthroat trout in Southeast Alaska.
 These teeth are called basibranchial teeth.
 These teeth are present on the cutthroat trout but not the rainbow trout.
 However, the presence or absence of basibranchial teeth is not a 100% accurate.
 This distinguishing trait may be further complicated in the presence of hybrid trout.
 Coastal cutthroat trout, like other species of trout, reportedly have the ability to change the size, shape, and distribution of spots in relationship to the environment they live in.

 Life History of the Coastal Cutthroat Trout in Alaska

 While not a preferred choice, coastal cutthroat trout may also spawn successfully in lakes with suitable gravel.
-Selection of isolated spawning areas is thought to have evolved to reduce interaction of young coastal cutthroat trout with more aggressive juvenile steelhead trout and coho salmon.
+The selection of isolated spawning areas is thought to have evolved to reduce the interaction of young Southeast Alaska coastal cutthroat trout with more aggressive juvenile steelhead trout and coho salmon.
 Young coastal cutthroat trout emerge from the gravel in July.
 By fall they may be found in the dense cover of root wads in creeks and rivers.
 They also love to hang around the edges of beaver ponds, sloughs, or lakes.

 There may be large variation in the size and age of smolting and maturity among different forms and populations of coastal cutthroat trout.
 Typically coastal cutthroat trout rear in freshwater for two to five years before migrating to saltwater during April through May when they are 6 to 8 inches long.
 The larger Coastal Cutthroat trout are the first to emigrate to saltwater every spring.
 They will either migrate to a small stream to spawn or resume feeding in the rich marine environment after a long winter.